Kraljic Matrix: the Basics and Example

 Routine products

 Routine products (low impact on profit and low delivery risk) cause the fewest problems in terms of purchasing.
-They represent a limited value, are widely available, and can often be easily purchased from multiple suppliers.
-Think of standard office supplies or simple consumables.
+The products offer restricted value because they exist in abundance throughout the market and customers can buy them from various suppliers.
+The list contains fundamental office supplies alongside typical household food products.

 Peter Kraljic recommends the following steps in the entire purchasing process: